Associate Professor, William T. Kemper Fellow

 B.S., Elementary Education, Bradley University 1989

-Dr. Hunzicker has served in Bradley’s Department of Teacher Education since August 2007.
-Before coming to Bradley, she taught eighth grade language arts in Pekin District 108, worked as dean of students at Illinois State University's Thomas Metcalf School, and served as an elementary principal in East Peoria District 86 and Washington District 52.
-She holds a standard elementary teaching certificate, Illinois Type 75 administrative certification, and the Illinois superintendent endorsement.
-Dr. Hunzicker is a recipient of the Joan L. Sattler Endowed Faculty Award for Excellence in Teaching (2013), the College of Education and Health Sciences Faculty Research Award (2012), and the College of Education and Health Sciences Faculty Service Award (2011).
+In addition to her role as CTEL Executive Director, Dr. Hunzicker holds the rank of associate professor in the Department of Teacher Education and serves as Bradley’s William T. Kemper Fellow for Teaching Excellence.
+She is a recipient of the Joan L. Sattler Endowed Faculty Award for Excellence in Teaching (2013), the College of Education and Health Sciences Faculty Research Award (2012), and the College of Education and Health Sciences Faculty Service Award (2011).